Jasper Booster

-In January 2009, the Jasper Booster was completely re-designed and changed from a paid ($1.25) to a free publication.
-Readership therefore increased from 600 to 3000.
+In January 2001, the Jasper Booster was completely re-designed and changed from a paid ($1.25) to a free publication as a reaction to the new free monthly publication 'The Jasper Wildlife'.
+Readership increased from 600 to 3000 but only after 'The Jasper Wildlife' was dissolved in a mass satellite paper offloading by parent company The Financial Post, mid 2001.

 End of publication

 In March 2009, the Sun Media paper was shut down after 46 years of publishing.
 This closure represented one of many, as Sun Media announced in December 2008 that it was cutting 600 jobs in Quebec, Ontario and Western Canada, due to the economic recession.
 The official Sun Media press release, printed in the Booster's last edition, is as follows:

 Brigitte Petersen, Booster Editor at the time of closure, wrote her goodbye message in a column published in the last edition, in which she stated: "Having two local newspapers competing for advertising in this small town and covering the same events was often unnecessary and what could be called overkill," she wrote.
 "On the other hand, it can benefit a community to have a couple of media choices in town to avoid complacent reporting and over-charged advertisers."

 Sonia Germain, Booster Publisher at the time of closure, also wrote a goodbye column in which she thanked the community for its support and stated: "On March 11 the door of the Jasper Booster office will be closed, but the memories created by this community newspaper will remain forever.
 There will be lots to remember."